Drawing Light on Community Building and Working with External Teams, with Becky May

 Our content team is a team of two.
-We do have a larger marketing team that includes our Demand team which is about four or five people.
-And then our head of our VP of Marketing.
-He's kind of like our internal thought leader.
-He's the go to person for any webinar that we have, any panel.
-He's kind of the face of insiders marketing team.
-So it's really nice to have him.
-I think that he's kind of like my go to person to ask for that extension.
+We have a larger marketing team that includes our demand team, which is about four or five people, and our head or VP of Marketing.
+He's our internal thought leader and the go-to person for any webinar or panel we have.
+He's also the face of the InSided marketing team.

 5. What are your thoughts on using freelance creators or building extended teams?

-6. Do you ever see a chance to probably think about building virtual design teams?
+6. Have you ever thought about building virtual design teams?

-7. What are things you think a content marketer should not do?
+7. What do you think a content marketer should not do?

-I would say my piece of advice for content marketers is to not lead with the sale.
-I think that effective content marketing pieces are education-focused and not necessarily product-focused because people as the readers understand content marketing so much more than what they might have five years ago.
-So if it's not a good piece of content, people are going to be able to tell from the first few sentences versus whether it's clickbait.
-So I think making sure that you're providing value in every piece of content that you're producing and not trying to trick the reader.
+I would recommend content marketers to not lead with sales.
+Effective content marketing pieces are education-focused and not product-focused because people, as readers, understand content marketing more than they did five years ago.
+So if it's not a good piece of content, people will be able to tell from the first few sentences whether it's clickbait.
+Make sure that you're providing value in every piece of content and not trying to trick the reader.

 Get started with Pepper’s Content Marketing Platform.